-NOTE: Unlike film cinema projectors, it is best to keep the cinema projector lens surface as parallel to the screen as possible, even if significantly above the screen center.
+NOTE: Keep the cinema projector lens as parallel to the screen as possible, even if significantly above the screen center.
 When a particularly short throw distance combines with a very wide screen, you may have to forfeit some aim and stay more parallel to the screen.
 In such cases, some lens offset can reduce the keystone distortion.

-- 3. Position the lamp power supply so that the cables reach the left side of the cinema projector. - 4.
+- 2. Locate the lamp power supply so that its cables reach the left side of the cinema projector. - 3.
+If you are using an optional rack stand assemble the rack stand using the instructions provided with the rack stand.
+NOTES: 1) For better access, wire the LPS before installing it into the rack stand.
+2) Use the hold down clamp (P/N 116-100101-01) when securing the cinema projector to the rack stand. - 4.
 Install and secure the lamp power supply (LPS) in the rack stand: - a.
-Remove the right side panel of the rack stand. - b.
+Remove the right (the operator's side) panel of the rack stand. - b.
 Remove the cross bar.